Enter Mangrove Photography Awards 2025

 Submitting photos

-You can enter as many categories as you wish.
+You can enter into as many categories as you wish.

 You can enter up to 6 photos per submission form.

-Up to 6 photos can be entered across the five single image categories; Wildlife, Landscape, People, Threats, Underwater.
+Up to 6 photos can be entered across the five single-image categories; Wildlife, Landscape, People, Threats, and Underwater.

-For the portfolio category, you must submit a series of 6 images.
+For the Conservation Stories portfolio category, you must submit a series of 6 images.

-Submissions must be free of watermarks or signatures.
+Submissions must be free of borders, watermarks, or signatures.

 Competition rules